nf-core/airrflow/docs/usage/bulk_AIRRseq/bulk_tutorial.md

 The analysis steps and their corresponding folders, where the results are stored, are listed below.

-1. QC
+1. Quality control
-   - fastp was used to perform quality control, adapter trimming, quality filtering, per-read quality pruning of the FASTQ data.
+   - `fastp` is used to perform quality control, adapter trimming, quality filtering, per-read quality pruning of the FASTQ data.
 The results are stored under the folder 'fastp'.
-   - FastQC was applied to do some quality control checks on raw sequence data.
+   - `FastQC` is applied to do some quality control checks on raw sequence data.
 The fastqc report for each fastq file is under the folder named 'fastqc'.
+The aggregated QC reports for all samples can also be checked in the MultiQC report.

 2. Sequence assembly
-   - pRESTO is a toolkit for processing raw reads from high-throughput sequencing of B cell and T cell repertoires.
+   - [`pRESTO`](https://presto.readthedocs.io/en/stable/) is a tool part of Immcantation for processing raw reads from high-throughput sequencing of B cell and T cell repertoires.
 It includes features for quality control, primer masking, annotation of reads with sequence embedded barcodes, generation of unique molecular identifier (UMI) consensus sequences, assembly of paired-end reads and identification of duplicate sequences.
+The 'presto' folder contains the intermediate pRESTO steps logs.

-3. V(D)J annotation and filtering.
+3. V(D)J annotation and filtering
-   - In this step, gene segments are assigned using a germline reference.
+   - In this step, V(D)J gene segments are inferred using the provided germline reference and [`IgBLAST`](https://www.ncbi.nlm.nih.gov/igblast/).
 Alignments are annotated in AIRR format.
-Non-productive sequences and sequences with low alignment quality are removed.
-Metadata is added.
-The results are under the folder named 'vdj_annotation'.
+Non-productive sequences and sequences with low alignment quality are filtered out unless otherwise specified.
+The intermediate results are stored under the folder named 'vdj_annotation'.

-4. QC filtering.
+4. Post alignment QC and filtering
-   Duplicates are collapsed in this step and the results are available under folder 'qc-filtering'.
+   - Duplicates detected after alignment are collapsed in this step and the results are available under folder 'qc-filtering'.

-5. Clonal analysis.
+5. Clonal analysis
-   - In this step, the Hamming distance threshold of the junction regions is determined when clonal_threshold is set to 'auto' (by default).it should be reviewed for accuracy once the result is out.
-The threshold result can be found under the folder clonal_analysis/find_threshold.
-   - If the automatic threshold is unsatisfactory, you can set the threshold manually and re-run the pipeline.
+   - Results of the clonal threshold determination using `SHazaM` should be inspected in the html report under the  'clonal_analysis/find_threshold' folder.
+If the automatic threshold is unsatisfactory, you can set the threshold manually and re-run the pipeline.
-   (Tip: use -resume whenever running the Nextflow pipeline to avoid duplicating previous work).
-   - For TCR data, where somatic hypermutation does not occur, set the clonal_threshold to 0 when running the Airrflow pipeline.
-   - Once the threshold is established, clones are assigned to the sequences.
-A variety of tables and plots associated with clonal analysis were added to the folder 'clonal_analysis/define_clones', such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table,num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.
+   - Clonal inference is performed with `SCOPer`.
+Clonal inference results as well as clonal abundance and diversity plots can be inspected in the html report in the folder 'clonal_analysis/define_clones'.
+For BCR sequencing data, mutation frequency is also computed using `SHazaM` at this step and plotted in the report.
+The `repertoires` subfolder contains the AIRR formatted files with the clonal assignments in a new column `clone_id` and mutation frequency in the column `mu_freq`.
+The `tables` subfolder contains the tabulated abundance and diversity computation as well as a table with the number of clones and their size.
+The `ggplots` subfolder contains the abundance and diversity plots as an `RData` object for loading and customization in R.
+   - If lineage trees were computed using `Dowser`, a folder under 'clonal_analysis/dowser_lineages' will be present.
+The trees can be inspected in the html report and saved as PDF.
+Additionally, an `RDS` object with the formatted trees can also be loaded in R for customizing the lineage tree plots with Dowser.

-6. Repertoire analysis.
+6. Repertoire analysis
-   - Calculation of several repertoire characteristics, e.g. V gene usage, for comparison between subjects, time points or cell populations.
-The output folder is `repertoire_comparison`.
+   - Example calculation of several repertoire characteristics, e.g. V gene usage, for comparison between subjects, time points or cell populations is shown in the html report under `repertoire_comparison`.
+This report is generated from an Rmarkdown `Rmd` file.
+It is possible to customize this to fit the user's needs by editing the report and then providing the edited Rmd file with the `--report_rmd` parameter.
+Check also the remaining [Report parameters](https://nf-co.re/airrflow/parameters/#report-options) for further customizing the report.

-7. Other reporting.
+7. Other reporting
    Additional reports are also generated, including:
-   - MultiQC report: summarizes QC metrics across all samples.
+   - `MultiQC` report: summarizes QC metrics across all samples.
-   - Pipeline_info report: various reports relevant to the running and execution of the pipeline.
+   - `Pipeline_info` report: various reports relevant to the running and execution of the pipeline.
-   - Report_file_size report: Summary of the number of sequences left after each of the most important pipeline steps.
+   - `Report_file_size` report: Summary of the number of sequences left after each of the most important pipeline steps.
-   - parsed_logs report: Summary of the number of sequences left after each of the most important pipeline steps.
+   - `parsed_logs` report: Summary of the number of sequences left after each of the most important pipeline steps.

 ## Costumizing your analysis and generating your own figures